Malaria: Insecticide-treated nets

 Mosquito nets help keep mosquitoes away from people and reduce infection rates and transmission of malaria.
 Nets are not a perfect barrier and are often treated with an insecticide designed to kill the mosquito before it has time to find a way past the net.
 Insecticide-treated nets (ITNs) are estimated to be twice as effective as untreated nets and offer greater than 70% protection compared with no net.
 Between 2000 and 2008, the use of ITNs saved the lives of an estimated 250,000 infants in Sub-Saharan Africa.
-About 13% of households in Sub-Saharan countries owned ITNs in 2007 and 31% of African households were estimated to own at least one ITN in 2008.
+According to UNICEF, only 36% of households had sufficient ITNs for all household members in 2019.
 In 2000, 1.7 million (1.8%) African children living in areas of the world where malaria is common were protected by an ITN.
 That number increased to 20.3 million (18.5%) African children using ITNs in 2007, leaving 89.6 million children unprotected and to 68% African children using mosquito nets in 2015.
+The percentage of children sleeping under ITNs in sub-Saharan Africa increased from less than 40% in 2011 to over 50% in 2021.
 Most nets are impregnated with pyrethroids, a class of insecticides with low toxicity.
 They are most effective when used from dusk to dawn.
 It is recommended to hang a large "bed net" above the center of a bed and either tuck the edges under the mattress or make sure it is large enough such that it touches the ground.
 ITNs are beneficial towards pregnancy outcomes in malaria-endemic regions in Africa but more data is needed in Asia and Latin America.